Director of Project Management

 Do

-Led cross-functional teams to deliver critical software updates ahead of schedule, saving the company $250K in missed deadlines penalties.
+Led cross-functional software programs ahead of revised milestones, avoiding $250K in deadline-related penalties.

 Don't